compsys-progtools/spring2024/_sources/resources/glossary.md

 Linker
   a program that links together the object files and libraries to output an executable file.

+option
+  also known as a flag, a  parameter to a command line program that change its behavior, different from an argument

 path
   the "location" of a file or folder(directory) in a computer